Lawn and Garden Equipment Manufacturers

 Recent Developments

 - US manufacturers have much to lose if a trade war erupts between the US and its top trading partners.
-President-elect Donald Trump has vowed to impose a 25% tax on all imported goods from Mexico and Canada, along with an additional 10% tax on imports from China, as one of his first orders on taking office.
-Tariffs on Mexico, Canada, and China would have widespread ramifications for US manufacturers, making it more expensive to produce goods that use foreign components.
+On January 21, 2025, President Trump declared that a 25% tariff would be imposed on imports from Canada and Mexico beginning on February 1, 2025.
+On February 3, Trump agreed to pause the tariffs for 30 days after Canada and Mexico agreed to increase their border security and drug interdiction efforts.
+A 10% tariff on all imports from China went into effect on February 1, and Trump later announced that starting March 14, the US would levy a 20% tariff against all steel and aluminum imports.
+Tariffs on Mexico, Canada, and China would have widespread ramifications for US manufacturers, making it more expensive to produce goods that use foreign components, including steel and aluminum.
 However, protectionist tariffs could benefit domestic producers that compete with foreign manufacturers of the same products.
-Still, economists and other tariff skeptics say if the threatened tariffs take effect, US consumers and businesses would end up footing the bill.
+Still, economists and other tariff skeptics say US consumers and businesses would likely end up footing the bill.
 The US is a net importer of lawn and garden tractors and home lawn and garden equipment, primarily from China and Mexico.

 - Home mortgage rates remain stubbornly high despite recent interest rate cuts, freezing spending on home improvement projects, The Wall Street Journal reported in November.
 High borrowing costs put a damper on home buying, typically a big driver of home-improvement spending and demand for landscaping services.
 In an earnings call in November, Ted Decker, CEO of Home Depot, noted housing turnover stood at roughly 3% – a 40-year low – compared to a historical turnover rate of 4.5% to 5%.
 The percentage of GDP that households spent on their homes – including new construction, remodeling and home improvement – was near 4% in 2024, which is also below the historical average of 4.5%, according to the report from Truist Securities.
 Decker said expectations around mortgage rates is what’s needed to unlock spending.
 Without stability, demand for home improvement could remain in a deep freeze for some time, according to WSJ.